 Each SerDes driver contains a first order equalization function that allows for the de-emphasis of nontransition bits within a data pattern.
-The PEX 8533 provides four 32-bit registers (Memory addresses: BAR0+254h, BAR0+258h, BAR0+8254h, BAR0+8258h), that partition into thirty-two 4-bit fields.
+The PEX 8509 provides one 32-bit register (Memory addresses: BAR0+254h), that partition into eight 4-bit fields.
 These fields allow the equalization ratio to be programmed through EEPROM loading or register writes.
 The default value coming out of reset is 8h (all 4-bit fields), which sets non-transition bit de-emphasis to -3.35 dB.
-Equalization is intended to help reduce Inter Symbol Interference (ISI) and loss by providing a stronger drive for transition bits compared to non-transition bits.
+Equalization is intended to help reduce Inter Symbol Interference (ISI) and loss by providing a stronger drive current for transition bits compared to non-transition bits.
 This helps to boost the higher frequency components of the transmitted data pattern, in order to counter the low-pass filter effects of FR4 transmission lines.